Skip to content

 Identifying which signals drive returns is a painstaking research process, and seasoned quants know how difficult it can be to align the data pipeline with research tools.
 We aimed to eliminate as much friction as possible by using an alternative, more efficient approach, and found that we could build quant strategies without wasting precious time on mundane data wrangling.

 In this piece, using an array of fundamental, technical and macroeconomic factors from the Axioma Factor Library Suite, we demonstrated what's possible when we use a modern data platform.
 As an alpha-screening exercise, we developed a research engine in Python that computes Information Coefficients (ICs) and Information Ratios (IRs).
 We then tested 58 library factors already on Snowflake from the Axioma US Equity Factor Risk Model (v5.1) and the Axioma Worldwide Macroeconomic Projection Equity Factor Risk Model (v4), and generated publication-style charts for analysis.
-The whole exercise – roughly 20 years of daily data for ~3,000 assets – ran in 2–3 minutes per factor on a standard Snowflake "Small" Data Warehouse.
+Using Snowpark for native processing within Snowflake, the whole exercise – roughly 20 years of daily data for ~3,000 assets – ran in 2–3 minutes per factor on a standard Small warehouse, with no data movement required.

 How to screen Axioma factor exposures for alpha in Snowflake

-Using the Snowpark library, we opened a Python session directly against the factor exposures and estimation universe returns stored in Snowflake.
-For each time T, we computed forward returns at four different horizons, then calculated the cross-sectional Spearman rank correlation between each factor's exposure and the corresponding forward returns.
+Using the Snowpark library, we opened a Python session directly against the factor exposures and estimation universe returns stored in Snowflake, eliminating the need to extract or move data.
+For each time T, we computed forward returns at four different horizons, then calculated the cross-sectional Pearson correlation between each factor's exposure and the corresponding forward returns.

 Running this natively in Snowflake via the Snowpark library, rather than pulling data locally, vastly speeds up our research process.
 With Snowpark, SQL‑style data processing runs directly inside Snowflake, allowing you to leverage its cloud-native performance for efficient, large‑scale analytics that fit naturally into a quantitative workflow.